 Physics and Science

 Theoretical Physics purges the mind.
-It makes me a better engineer and hacker - though my engineering and hacking does not require a lot of true physics.
+It makes me a better engineer and tinkerer.

-I am fascinated by the complexity of the seemingly simple and mundane.
-Classical statistical mechanics and thermodynamics is as weird and quantum mechanics - and much underappreciated.
+I am fascinated by the seemingly simple - electro-mechanical apparatuses and thermodynamics.
+Classical statistical mechanics is as weird as quantum mechanics - and much underappreciated.

-Physics I do: Heat transfer, thermodynamics, and energy storage.
+Physics I do: Heat transfer, thermodynamics, energy storage.